uhlerlab/image2reg/README.md

 source scripts/demo/image2reg_demo.sh --environment image2reg_demo --condition SREBF1 --random
 ```

-*If you would like to reproduce all results of the paper from scratch please continue to the following section of the documentation.
-If not we appreciate you testing our code and look forward to the amazing applications we hope our solution will help to create.*

 #

 #### *6. Run the demo application on user-provided imaging data (Optional)*